-SAVE OUR BAYS.
+SAVE OUR BAYS

-We are the citizens of St. Margaret's Bay and Mahone Bay, dedicated to preserving and restoring the health of our marine ecosystems and coastal communities.
+We are dedicated to preserving and restoring the health of our marine ecosystems and coastal communities.
 From bay-to-bay, we are working together in opposition to the government-supported expansion of open net-pen salmon aquaculture in our backyard.
 Instead, we are driving a different vision for a vibrant, resilient, sustainable and regenerative ocean economy that supports coastal livelihoods without degrading our home waters or putting existing jobs at risk.

 BAYSWATER BEACH